tahuja002/slate/source/index.html.md

 We will put the display logic in draw_visualization function in starter_app.js file.
 Here is what it should look like.

-# Test
+# Test your App
-Commit your changes and hit the link mentioned in the email https://APP_URL/launch.html?iss=ABC&launch=XYZ.
-You should see your index.html page with Patient demographics in it.
+Go to your developer portal and click on the App you have registered.
+Once you are in the App Details you will see client id, redirect url etc. for the App.
+There is also a Millenium username and password you can use to launch you App.
+At this time click Begin Testing.
+A screen will appear which will ask if you need a patient to launch this App.
+Say yes and select a patient.
+Once you do that click on Launch.
+At this time your App will open with the required demographics and observations for the selected patient.